Docs Menu

 optional

 Maximum number of characters per indexed sequence.
 The value limits the character length of indexed tokens.
-When you search for terms longer than the maxGrams value, Atlas Search truncates the tokens to the maxGrams length.
+When you search for terms longer than the maxGrams value, MongoDB Search truncates the tokens to the maxGrams length.

 15